 NOTE: If imaging only the shape of the cells and not an additional fluorescent protein, only one channel will be present.

 5.1.2 Once both stacks are available go to Images|Stacks|Tools|Concatenate to combine the images with the protein channel first and the shape channel second.

+5.1.3 Save the new image as a tiff file.

 5.2 Measure the blurring function of the microscope using subdiffraction limited fluorescent beads22.
 This needs to be done for each microscope and microscope objective but can be performed before or after imaging the samples of interest.